isomerpages/bca-strata/_resources/Fees.md

 Application Fees
 ----------------
+No fee shall be payable for the first 2 attendances before a Board.
+Fees are payable from the third attendance onwards.
 | No.  | Item | Fee (in S$) |
 | -------- | -------- | -------- |
 | 1     | On filing an application under Division 2 of Part VI of the Building Maintenance and Strata Management Act  | $500 |